l1990790120/l1990790120.github.io/content/post/2020-04-23-how-custom-do-you-really-need-for-your-solution.md

 1. It usually started with no more than setting up credentials, networking to access data and api and some pre-installed private packages.
 2. Afterwards, the team wants it to be hosted so they can use it to run recurring reports or other long running jobs.
-3. If the project is still alive.
-Quite likely it has accumulated some users.
-Now, they need to run certain notebook on GPU, some on micro instance and some others on a spark cluster.
+3. If the project is still alive, quite likely it has accumulated some users.
+Now they need to run some on GPU, some on micro instances and some others on spark clusters.

 Let's see how engineering will build when stories are rolled out as above without product's help to frame the issues into better problem.